| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Transform data to a common scale while taking into account the changes in the statistical properties of the data over time.
+Transform data to a common scale while adapting to changes in distribution over time (optionally over a trailing window).

 Usage